 The department allows for multiple subject area assessments to contribute to the proficiency projection because both internal and external research has shown conclusively that it results in a more accurate proficiency estimate.
-Given the express focus of the law, concerns about the use of other subjects are understandable.
-Therefore, a second projection solely based on the fourth grade ELA test score will be calculated.
-The projection more likely to identify a student as achieving adequate growth is used to determine their AG attainment status.
+To provide an additional lens on the analysis by considering only ELA, the department has also provided a second projection solely based on the fourth grade ELA test score.
+The projection more likely to identify a student as achieving AG is used to determine their AG attainment status.